Carindale Library Makerspace

 Carindale Library staff are available to answer questions about the makerspace and can assist with general troubleshooting.

-Do I need to be a library members to use the makerspace?
+Do I need to be a library member to use the makerspace?

-You must be a member of Brisbane City Council Library Services to book a maker session to use the equipment.
+You must be a member of Brisbane City Council Library Services to book equipment for individual use.

 You do not need to be a member to attend inductions and workshops.